gpadolina/TimeSeries-notes/TimeSeries/05 - TimeSeriesRegressionModels.md

 A better approach is to use piecewise specification introduced above and fit a piecewise linear trend which bends at some point in time.
 We can think of this as a nonlinear trend constructed of linear pieces.
+## Correlation, causation, and forecasting
+#### Correlation is not causation
+It is important not to confuse correlation with causation, or causation with forecasting.
+A variable x may be useful for forecasting a variable y, but that does not mean x is causing y.
+It is possible that x is causing y, but it may be that y is causing x, or that the relationship between them is more complicated than simple causality.